sripathyfication/bugfree-octo-dangerzone/notes/data_structures/trees/README.md

 Binary Trees:-
 -------------

-A form a graph where each node could have a left child, a right child, or either one, or none.
+A form of a graph where each node could have a left child, a right child, or either one, or none.

 Several forms of binary tree problems can be solved by employing one of the traversal techniques: